History & Concepts

 We are the ones clearing the lines, reducing the entropy, and ensuring the signal gets through.
 In the Plexus, the universe doesn't just "exist"—it is communicating, and we are the ones who make sure the message is heard.

-Works Referenced#
+Works referenced:#

-Theories and concepts referenced:#
+Additional material regarding the theories and concepts referenced:#

 Leave a comment